leolanese/Becoming-Functional/markdowns/general-suggestions.md

 # Becoming Functional

+> The functional programmer sounds rather like a mediæval monk, denying himself the pleasures of life in the hope it will make him virtuous. — [John Hughes](https://www.cs.kent.ac.uk/people/staff/dat/miranda/whyfp90.pdf)

 > To become Functional we need to start Thinking Functionally.
 Lets go throw some steps to get **the right mindset into Functional Programming mindset to become into functional**.

 Before start: To start with this workshops you need to have an undertanding of what Functional Programming is.
 You can check this previous workshop: [https://tech.io/playgrounds/0ccbd2817eab67cc4e41211af5c23d1520042/becoming-functional/welcome-](https://tech.io/playgrounds/0ccbd2817eab67cc4e41211af5c23d1520042/becoming-functional/welcome-)